kamalrajp/tech-interview-handbook/front-end/dom.md

 - `Node.lastChild`
 - `Node.nextSibling` - Returns a `Node` representing the next node in the tree, or `null` if there isn't such a node.
 - `Node.nodeName` - `DIV`, `SPAN`, etc. Note that it is in upper case in HTML documents, and has the same value as `Element.tagName`.
 - `Node.parentNode` - Returns a `Node` that is the parent of this node.
-If there is no such node, like if this node is the top of the tree or if doesn't participate in a tree, this property returns `null`.
+If there is no such node, like if this node is the top of the tree or if it doesn't participate in a tree, this property returns `null`.
 - `Node.parentElement` - Returns an `Element` that is the parent of this node.
 If the node has no parent, or if that parent is not an `Element`, this property returns `null`.
 - `Node.previousSibling` - Returns a `Node` representing the previous node in the tree, or `null` if there isn't such a node.
 - `Node.textContent` - Returns / Sets the textual content of an element and all its descendants.